Quintin Berry: Milwaukee Brewers

 On August 17, 2017, Berry signed a minor league deal with the Milwaukee Brewers.
 His contract was selected by the Brewers on September 5.
 He was outrighted to AAA and elected free agency on November 2, 2017.
 He re-signed with the Brewers on another minor league deal in February 2018.
 He spent the majority of the season with the Triple-A Colorado Springs Sky Sox, posting a .214 average over 42 games played, before he was released on August 23, 2018.

 New York Yankees

-Berry signed a minor league deal with the New York Yankees on August 27, 2018 and was assigned to the Scranton/Wilkes-Barre RailRiders.
+Berry signed a minor league deal with the New York Yankees on August 27, 2018, and was assigned to the Scranton/Wilkes-Barre RailRiders.

 Coaching career

+Milwaukee Brewers

-Berry announced his retirement on Twitter on November 9, 2018 and took a coaching job with the Milwaukee Brewers on the same day.
+Berry announced his retirement on Twitter on November 9, 2018, and took a coaching job with the Milwaukee Brewers on the same day.
 On November 4, 2020, it was announced that Berry would be the first base coach for the Brewers in 2021.
+On October 29, 2024, it was reported that the Brewers were not expected to retain him for the 2025 Major League Baseball season.

+Chicago Cubs

+On October 31, 2024, it was reported that Berry would be joining the Chicago Cubs organization as their third-base coach.